 All joinery manufacturing and woodworking firms are urged to get the recognition they deserve, and help raise the profile of British joinery, by entering the BWF Awards.

-There are six award categories to choose from (see below), highlighting technical innovation and excellence in joinery projects and product design, process efficiency and health & safety, as well as special awards for apprentice and trainee performance.
+There are five award categories to choose from (see below), highlighting technical innovation and excellence in joinery projects and product design, process efficiency and health & safety, as well as a special award for apprentice/trainee performance.
 All shortlisted entrants have their achievements promoted through a high profile marketing and social media campaign as well as receiving a free place at the BWF’s popular Annual Dinner where the winners are announced.
-Entries for the 2018 Awards will soon be open.